osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 Production Enforcement
 ```

-The policy should not immediately be enabled for all users without testing.
+The policy should not immediately be enforced across all users without appropriate testing.

+Report-only mode should be used where appropriate to evaluate the potential impact of the policy before enforcement.

 ---